 The trail that runs through Weem forest is about a mile long and is steep and winding in places.
 There are plenty of opportunities to see something new, spot red squirrels or look for the sculptures and you can take as long as you want to wander.

 We spied several of the creatively carved sculptures that tell of the legends and tales of the caves and their inhabitants.

 At this time of year, the snowdrops welcome visitors with their white heads dancing on the breeze and you may be mistaken for thinking there is nothing else to see in the woods in winter.
 You would be wrong.
 Between us during our morning together we had seen a red squirrel, hair ice and had a close encounter with a tawny owl in flight.
 Way too much excitement for a Tuesday morning.

 Until next time

 To say that I enjoyed the morning with the Wee Adventures team would be an understatement.
-A combination of their local knowledge, love of nature and friendliness was very apparent and I like that.
+Their local knowledge, friendliness and a love for the outdoors was very apparent and I like that.
 No airs and graces and no Top Trump cards of “when I did this” or “we’ve got this qualification.”
 Yet a sense of being in safe hands and them wanting you to enjoy the experience.
 Biscuit also has this boundless enthusiasm not just for his job but for wanting to listen to other people and apply that to the moment.

 We would highly recommend that for grown up’s with a taste for wee adventures checking out what else Biscuit and Sarah have to offer.
 Throughout February and March there are other opportunities to have a go at something new: